 02 of 07

 Tunisian Simple Stitch (abbreviated Tss and also known as Afghan stitch) is one of the best-known Tunisian crochet stitches and the first one that you should learn as you begin practicing the technique.
-This step-by-step tutorial includes photos and instructions for how to crochet this classic stitch, which will provide you with a solid foundation for making basic projects in Tunisian crochet.
-You can also find a great Tunisian simple stitch video tutorial from B.hooked Crochet.
+In addition to this step-by-step tutorial that will provide you with a solid foundation for making basic projects, B.hooked Crochet provides more tips.

 03 of 07

 When you learn how to crochet Tunisian simple stitch, you will see that the stitch is worked through a vertical bar on the front of the work.
 There also is a version of the stitch worked through a vertical bar on the back of the work, appropriately named Reverse Tss or Tunisian reverse stitch (Trs).
 This step-by-step photo-rich guide from Petals to Picots should have you working Trs in no time.